UnSciPreneur/ethWorkshop/nodes/Readme.md

 ### Creating the genesis block

-**Note:** In the following we assume that you are running code in a shell (bash) and that your current working directory is the `nodes` directory in the repository root.
+**Note:** In the following we assume that you are running code in a shell (bash) and that your current working directory is the `./nodes` directory in the repository root.

 Before you start the node you have to initialize it by running
 ```